mariavilaro/october-plugin-editme/README.md

 This plugin allows in-context editing (click to edit) features to the [OctoberCMS](http://octobercms.com) front-end.

-It needs Rainlab Translate plugin to work.
+It needs the Rainlab.Translate plugin to work.

-This plugin uses Rainlab Editable plugin code as a base but uses translate strings instead of content blocks.
+This plugin uses Rainlab.Editable plugin code as a base but uses translate strings instead of content blocks, so everything is saved in the database.

 The editor only allows plain text and line breaks.